-Students must enrol with the College at the beginning of their studies and re-enrol at the beginning of each subsequent stage or academic year of their course in accordance with instructions issued by the College.
+Students must enrol with the College at the beginning of their studies and re-enrol at the beginning of each subsequent stage or academic year of their course, in accordance with instructions issued by the College.
 A student cannot be registered with the Awarding Body unless they are enrolled with the College.
 Normally, individuals who are not enrolled or registered at the College may not use College facilities.

-The College reserves the right to charge a late enrolment and/or registration fee to any student who fails to enrol/ register by the published deadline(s).
+The College reserves the right to charge a late enrolment and/or registration fee to any student who fails to enrol/register by the published deadline(s).
 The name by which a student is enrolled is the name under which any letter, transcript, certificate or award is issued in respect of that student.
-Any request to record a change of name must be made in writing, or by any other prescribed means, and supported by appropriate documentary evidence.
+Any request to record a change of name must be made by email to lrstudentdata@walsallcollege.ac.uk or in writing, and must be supported by appropriate documentary evidence.

 The College requires students to produce documentary evidence of identity upon initial enrolment; this may be required in advance.
-Any student who enrols or registers with the College under a name, identity, or with any other information that is subsequently found to be false will have his/her/their registration and enrolment terminated and will cease to be a student.

-Students are required to notify the College, on enrolment, of their permanent and term-time address, and to inform the College in writing, or by any other prescribed means, of any subsequent changes of address.
+Any student who enrols or registers with the College under a name, identity, or with any other information that is subsequently found to be false will have their registration and enrolment terminated and will cease to be a student.
+Students are required to notify the College, on enrolment, of their permanent and term-time address, and must inform the College by email or in writing, of any subsequent changes of address.